By: Rick Davis

 In addition to ensuring you have selected the right business entity, a knowledgeable small business attorney can also help with other legal aspects of opening your new business, such as drafting employee handbooks, forming standard contracts, ensuring you have the proper licenses and permits and so much more.
 And, because an experienced small business attorney has worked with many small businesses before you, he or she does not need to “reinvent the wheel” for each new client keeping legal costs lower than you might expect.

 I offer a wide range of legal and consulting services to new business owners.
-To discuss how I can help get your business started on the right foot, give me a call at 913-210-1847 to schedule your free initial consultation.
+To discuss how I can help get your business started on the right foot, give me a call at 913-210-1847 to schedule an initial consultation.